gleechi/gleechi.github.io/pages/knowledge/debug_files.md

 * .SCN: Is a [Protocol buffers](https://developers.google.com/protocol-buffers) representation of the current state of the scene including VG interaction setup and all interactable objects' status at the moment of saving.
 * .SCN.OBJRIG: Completely corresponds to .SCN file, but uses indentation to represent object hiearchy.

-These scene files basically reveals **how VG sees the status of your current scene** in your VR application.
+These scene files reveals **how VG sees the status of your current scene** in your VR application.
 Because of this, they are very useful for you to debug any VG-related interaction issues that you experience.

+For example:
+* <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.ObjectHierarchy}}">Object Hierarchy</a>: you thought you placed antenna as the child of radio, to see if it is really that way in VG, you can check the .scn file.
+* <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.SelectionWeight}}">Selection Weight</a>: you thought you have changed selection weight on antenna to 0, but it is actually not when check the .scn file.
+* <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.Affordance}}">Affordance</a>: you thought you have set radio to afford FINGER_PUSHABLE, but it is actually ONLY_GRASPABLE
+* <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.GraspSynthesisMethod}}">Synthesis Method</a>: you thought you have decided to use STATIC_GRASP on antenna, but it is DYNAMIC_GRASP in reality.

+{% include important.html content="Since .scn files are written at the moment when you stop playing the scene, the saved information reflects your scene configuration at that moment.
+So if you in runtime, for example, changed an object's joint type or selection weight, then stopped playing, the resulting .scn files will reflect the effective values after your runtime change." %}

+Below shows an example of a .scn file representing a simple scene with just two objects - "radio" and "antenna".
 ```
 units_in_meters: 1
 sensor_setup {